 Celebrating Holi may or may not be your cup of tea but when you are married, it gains a certain degree of importance.
-The wise approach is to celebrate it in a manner that helps you bond better with your husband’s family and circle of friends.
-Here, are a few tips to celebrating your first Holi after marriage:
+First festivals that come after your wedding not only call for celebrations, but have a special ring to them as well.
+The wise approach is to celebrate them in a manner that helps you bond better with your husband, your new family and circle of friends.
+Here, are a few tips for celebrating your first Holi after marriage:

 Try to gauge the mood of your husband and the in-laws.
 If it seems they are not so enthusiastic about the festival, try to find the reason.
 If some tragic incident is the cause, you too need to curb your enthusiasm.
 If not, you should be the one trying to spread the cheerfulness around the household.
-If you live in a nuclear family set-up, ensure that you celebrate the festival with your in-laws.
+If you live in a nuclear family set-up, make sure that you make your in-laws a part of your celebrations.
+This would help you bond with them, and get in their good books as well.

 Don’t Hesitate to Party it Up!